Dollar drops after Fed rate cut, European data beat forecasts | MarketScreener

 "The new, slightly shorter, statement tries to keep their options open and puts them back into a data-dependent mode, but circumstances could mean that they have less optionality than they think," said Tim Foster, portfolio manager at Fidelity International in London.

 Speculators have been cutting their long dollar bets as the U.S. currency holds near historically high levels.
-Any improvement in global data is considered likely to weigh on the dollar as investors bet on improving growth in Europe and other regions.
-[IMM/FX]
+Any improvement in global data may weigh on the dollar as investors bet on improving growth in Europe and other regions.

 There is a view "that the dollar is expensive and as the global economy might be able to rebound next year, then the bias is to sell the dollar," said Vassili Serebriakov, an FX strategist at UBS in New York.